 Want to see the world with 4-H?

-Through 4-H International Exchanges, we hope to increase the friendship between people in Michigan and other countries and to help our young people develop an international outlook.
+Through 4-H International Exchanges, we hope to increase the friendship between people in Michigan and other countries and to help our young people develop an Global perspective.
 We offer travel programs for youth ages 12 to 19.
 In addition, Michigan families can host an exchange student for as short as one month in the summer or as long as ten months for an academic school year.
 We also need hosts for two weeks in the summer for our international adult chaperones.

 For more information about these exciting experiences, see the list of upcoming opportunities below.